The Coincidence (it is just that) of Nabokov's Ape and Kubrick's Monkey

 The first little throb of Lolita went through me late in 1939 or early in 1940, in Paris ...somehow prompted by a newspaper story about an ape in the Jardin des Plantes, who, after months of coaxing by a scientist, produced the first drawing ever charcoaled by an animal: this sketch showed the bars of the poor creature's cage.

 No one has been able to find the above news story related by Nabokov and I believe it's been concluded that the news story Nabokov described doesn't exist.
 But back in 1998 on NABOKOV-L a wonderful bit of research was posted and god love the person who dug deep and found it, may fate grant them a prime parking space daily.
-What they found was that on 5 December 1949 in Life magazine there appeared a letter from a person responding to a story in the November 14th edition of Life on an ape named Cookie taking photos from within its cage.
-The letter took exception to the idea this was a first and referred to an October 11 1942 article in This Week magazine which portrayed the letter writer's own "protegee" ape, Cookie, also taking photos from its cage.
-Yet another person wrote in to point out that on September 5 1938 Life had published another picture of a chimpanzee in a cage at a zoo and it was holding a camera alongside a photo it had taken.
+What they found was that on 5 December 1949 in Life magazine there appeared a letter from a H. Humber Clark responding to a story in the November 14th edition of Life on an ape named Cookie taking photos from within its cage.
+Humber wrote, "Photographer Bernard Hoffman's Cookie was not the first ape to take a picture.
+My protogree, whose name was also Cookie, was an advanced shutterbug more than seven years ago when an article appeared in This Week magazine Oct.
+11 1942."
+With the letter were a couple of photos: one of the first "Cookie" holding a Kodak, another of Cookie's supposed picture out of the bars of the cage.
+Yet another person, Seaborn Jones Jr., wrote in to point out that on September 5 1938 Life had published another picture of a chimpanzee in a cage at a zoo and it was holding a camera alongside a photo it had taken.

 Sirs: It may interest you to learn that the butterfly wings in the third panel of the Bosch triptych belong to a female of the common European species now known as Maniola jurtina, which Linaeus described some 250 years after Bosch knocked it down with his cap in a Flemish meadow to place it in his hell.
 Vladimir Nabokov

 Which means Kubrick would have been the monkey.
-(You know what I mean.)
 Which is something that's mildly amusing when one considers he later does this film of a book that drew its inspiration (at least Nabokov insisted it did) from just such a caged and self-aware monkey picturing its predicament.
 No doubt the coincidence wouldn't have bypassed Kubrick.

-My essential (IMHO) excerpt post on the cage/prison in Lolita is on the starling and the cage which discusses Nabokov's referencing Laurence Sterne's reflecting on the horrors of imprisonment in A Sentimental Journey and Kubrick perhaps also doing the same in his choice of a location.
+My essential (IMHO) excerpt post on the cage/prison in Lolita is on the starling and the cage which discusses Nabokov's referencing Laurence Sterne's reflecting on the horrors of imprisonment in A Sentimental Journey and Kubrick perhaps also referencing the same in his choice of Dover, New Hampshire as a location.